-Hasitha Fernando with a selection of horrors from the past decade that you may have missed…
+Hasitha Fernando with a selection of horrors from the past decade that you might have missed…

 Horror films are a dime-a-dozen, but really good ones?
 Now that’s a rare commodity.
 As always some of these good horror films have a tendency of flying under the radar of audiences due to them being indie-films with limited engagements or simply because they were swept under the gigantic tsunami of blockbuster madness, eventually becoming forgotten.
-Regardless, with Halloween just around the corner here – in no particular order – are eighteen such horror films which debuted during the past decade which are absolutely worth your time.
+And so – in no particular order – are eighteen such horror films which debuted during the past decade which are absolutely worth your time.
 In compiling this list, I have steered clear of all mainstream horror franchises, as well as more well-known independent affairs such as The Witch, Hereditary and The Babadook.